jacobproffer/blog/content/gaming/runescape-20-years.md

 ## Path to Max

+Dungeoneering as a skill doesn't make sense to me.
+Although it requires strategy, it's vastly different in my opinion when compared to skills such as Crafting or Prayer.
+Dungeoneering requires the utilization of other skills, combat and the completion of puzzles.
+It's more of a drawn out mini-game, which is why I've always found the skill to be an annoyance to train.
+The Dungeoneering hole, released in 2019, was my lazy way to reach level 99.
+It requires minimal engagement, and it did not take a long time to level from 85 to 99 through the activity at the annual Beach event.

+My last skill to level to 99 before the release of Necromancy in 2023 was Invention.
+It was initially slow to level because I had already maxed all of my combat skills prior to the skills release.
+I ended up leveling the skill through Fishing, Archaeology, and Mining as I worked towards 99 in those skills.

 ## First 120

 Farming was my lowest skill in RuneScape for many years.
 The skill was passive upon release in 2005, and required a great deal of time and patience.
 There were limited training options and lower experience rates compared to today.
 Even in 2014, nine years after the release of the skill, my Farming level was only 53.
 The release of the Player-Owned Farm in 2018 brought a significant change to Farming.
 The activity introduced more engaging and interactive ways to train Farming.
 Players could breed and raise a variety of animals, which offered more dynamic gameplay.
 Most importantly, the Player-Owned Farm offered better experience per hour.
 This motivated me to engage with Farming more actively.